-Since 2006, UNHP has welcomed Peace Corps Fellows from Fordham’s International Political Economy and Development (IPED) Master’s program as three semester interns.
+Since 2006, UNHP has welcomed Peace Corps Fellows from Fordham’s International Political Economy and Development (IPED) Master’s program as three-semester interns.
 Fordham University offers the Paul D. Coverdell Peace Corps Fellowship to selected returned Peace Corps volunteers.
 The prestigious fellowship offers tuition for the IPED program and a Bronx community internship; UNHP is one of the internship sites.
 After proving their dedication to community development abroad through their Peace Corps service, in countries as varied as Nicaragua or Madagascar, Fellows have risen up to the challenge of working with our organization while completing their Master’s in Development.

-The contributions of these Fellows towards the work of UNHP cannot be underestimated; they have supported the work of UNHP through their commitment to community development, their data analysis skills, their assistance in our Tax Preparation Program and their desire to learn from our advocacy efforts in the Northwest Bronx.
+The contributions of these Fellows towards the work of UNHP cannot be underestimated; they have supported the work of UNHP through their commitment to community development, their data analysis skills, their assistance in our Tax Preparation Program, and their desire to learn from our advocacy efforts in the Northwest Bronx.
 Thanks to the length of the internship (three semesters), the Fellows can fully engage with our work to create and preserve affordable housing and bring needed resources to the Northwest Bronx.

 In addition to our Coverdell Fellowship interns, other IPED students have worked with UNHP in our Free Tax Preparation Program, namely: Drew Loizeaux, Katie Jaitner, and Michelle Virgin.
 We are grateful for and proud of the work of all our IPED interns.
 Special thanks to Dr. Henry Schwalbenberg, Director of the IPED Program, for his work to sustain the program and provide meaningful placements for his students.
-We look forward to renewed collaboration with IPED Fellows and Fordham University in years to come.
+We look forward to a renewed collaboration with IPED Fellows and Fordham University in years to come.

-Angel Ventling, Intern 2006-07, US Department of State
+Angela Ventling, Intern 2006-07, US Department of State

 Andres Romero, Intern 2007-08, USDA Foreign Agricultural Service